Hypernuclear matter in strong magnetic field: Introduction

+The studies of magnetized dense matter were mainly carried out in the limit of uniform field distribution, some notable exceptions are Refs.~\cite{1997PhRvL..79.2176B,1998PhRvD..58l1301B,2010PhRvC..82f5802F}.
+The processes of supernova collapse will leave behind a strongly non-uniform field distribution of frozen-in fields.
+Any dynamo mechanism generating fields will carry the imprint of inhomogeneous density profile in the star.
+Thus, more realistic treatment of the equation of state of matter requires inclusion of some physically motivated field profiles of the stars such as magnetars.
+(We note that {\it local} equation of state is not affected by the density profile of the field, and therefore depends only on the local value of the magnetic field strength and induction).
+Thus, while uniform magnetic field distribution gives a crude order of magnitude estimates, it requires refinements, because the density profiles of neutron stars are not uniform.
+Consequently, the local magneto-static equilibrium will be achieved for different field strength.

+The motivation of this paper is to carry out a study which includes the following aspects of the physics of strong magnetic field discussed above: (i) we allow for radial profile of the magnetic field, which assumes a high-field central value which decays as the field stretches towards the surface.
+In this way, {\it we extend the existing studies of hypernuclear matter to the case of non-uniform fields}. (ii) We carefully analyze the different components of the field and show, in our case study of hypernuclear matter, that {\it the parallel pressure shows the instability}.
+Thus, our work combines and unifies the ideas of the non-homogenous distribution of magnetic fields in magnetars and possible instabilities in a new context of nuclear and hypernuclear matter.
+We quantify these effects by studying the dependence of the equation of state, onset of instability, and composition of matter by varying our parameterization of the field profiles.

-The paper is organized as follows.
-In the next section we describe the model of hadronic matter at high densities in the presence of magnetic field.
-Subsequently, we discuss the numerical results in section \ref{discuss}.
-Finally, we summarize the results in the last section.
+This paper is organized as follows.
+In Sec.~\ref{model} we discuss our model for hypernuclear matter in strong magnetic fields within a relativistic density functional theory.
+We present our numerical results in Sec.~\ref{discussion}.
+Section~\ref{summary} contains a summary of our results.